Find a CO2 Laser Clinic

 Patients with darker or olive skin tones may have a higher risk of post-inflammatory hyperpigmentation following CO2 laser treatment.
 For this reason, experienced practitioners carefully assess skin type and may recommend fractional CO2 laser treatments or alternative resurfacing options to reduce the risk of pigmentation changes.

-Skin type is often assessed using the Fitzpatrick skin type scale, which classifies skin from type I (very fair) to type VI (very dark).
+Skin type is often assessed using the Fitzpatrick skin type scale, which classifies skin from type I (very fair skin) to type VI (very dark skin tones).
 CO2 laser resurfacing is most commonly recommended for lighter skin types, while patients with darker skin types require careful assessment and treatment planning to reduce the risk of pigmentation changes.

 Possible CO2 laser side effects include: